energysistem/manuals/39974-BZ1/en/06-main_functions.md

 ### Changing play mode

-When you turn on the device, pairing mode will start automtically.
+When you turn on the device, pairing mode will start automatically.
 To change into "line in" mode, you only need to connect the audio cable (included) to the line-in connection (9).
 Press the menu button (5) to switch between different playback modes.
 When line-in mode is selected, the led indicator (7) changes its color to green.
 </quick_guide>